Deployment topologies

 3. Process-scoped instances

-As an intermediate solution, we see more and more adopters deploying Microcks for scoped use-cased in an “Ephemeral” way.
-The goal is to provide a temporary environment with mocked dependencies for: development teams, performance testing campaign, Quality Assurance needs, training, partner onboarding,..
+As an intermediate solution, we see more and more adopters deploying Microcks for scoped use cases in an “Ephemeral” way.
+The goal is to provide a temporary environment with mocked dependencies for: development teams, performance testing campaigns, Quality Assurance needs, training, partner onboarding,..
 This approach can also be coined Sandbox-as-a-service: a way to provide testing environments on demand.
-It is typically integrated, orchestrated and controlled by workflows such as long-running CI/CD pipeline or provisioning processes.
+It is typically integrated, orchestrated and controlled by workflows such as a long-running CI/CD pipeline or provisioning processes.

 Those instances are considered “Ephemeral” or temporary, but it could be: minutes, days or even months.
 They allow fine-grained configuration and customization as they’re dedicated to one single use case or project/team.
-Depending on the use-case, you may pay great attention to management automation and what’s where Microcks Kubernetes Operator can make sense in a GitOps approach.
+Depending on the use case, you may pay great attention to management automation, and that’s where Microcks Kubernetes Operator can make sense in a GitOps approach.

 Benefits